What is malaria?

-Malaria is a life-threatening condition, especially if you have P. falciparum.
+Malaria can be a life-threatening condition, especially if you have P. falciparum.
 Treatment for the disease is typically provided in a hospital.
 Your doctor will prescribe medications based on the type of parasite that you have.
-In some instances, the medication prescribed will not clear you of the infection.
-Parasites that are resistant to drugs have been reported.
-These parasites make many drugs ineffective.
+In some instances, the medication prescribed may not clear the infection because of parasite resistance to drugs.
 If this occurs, your doctor may need to use more than one medication or change medications altogether to treat your condition.
 Additionally, certain types of malaria, such as P. vivax and P. ovale, have liver stages where the parasite can live in your body for an extended period of time and reactivate at a later date causing a relapse of the infection.
 If you are found to have one of these types of malaria, you will be given a second medication to prevent a relapse in the future.

 People with malaria who receive treatment typically have a good long-term outlook.
 If complications arise as a result of malaria, the outlook may not be as good.
 Cerebral malaria, which causes swelling of the blood vessels of the brain, can result in brain damage.
 The long-term outlook for patients with drug-resistant parasites may also be poor.
 In these patients, malaria may recur.
 This may cause other complications.

 There’s no vaccine available to prevent malaria.
 Talk to your doctor if you’re traveling to an area where malaria is common or if you live in such an area.
 You may be prescribed medications to prevent the disease.
-These medications are the same as those used to treat the disease and can be taken before, during, and after your trip.
+These medications are the same as those used to treat the disease and should be taken before, during, and after your trip.

 Talk to your doctor about long-term prevention if you live in an area where malaria is common.
 Sleeping under a mosquito net may help prevent being bitten by an infected mosquito.
 Covering your skin or using bug sprays containing DEET may also help prevent infection.
 If you’re unsure if malaria is prevalent in your area, the CDC has an up-to-date map of where malaria can be found.